linroger/Finance-Notes-and-Marginalia/Course Notes/Python/QuantLib-Python/Valuing Convertible Bonds Using QuantLib Python.md

 # Valuing Convertible Bonds Using QuantLib Python

-Provides an [[Squam Lake Group Introduction|introduction]] to valuation of convertible bonds using [[Valuing Callable Bonds Using QuantLib Python|QuantLib Python]] with a minimal example.
+Provides an [introduction](../../../Financial%20Markets%20and%20Institutions/III.%20Liquidity%20of%20Assets/Class%209-%20Bailouts%20and%20Bank%20Failures/Squam%20Lake%20Group%20Introduction.md) to valuation of convertible bonds using [QuantLib Python](Valuing%20Callable%20Bonds%20Using%20QuantLib%20Python.md) with a minimal example.
 ```python
 import QuantLib as ql
 ```

-In this blog I will work through an example of valuing convertible bonds in [[Introduction to QuantLib Python|QuantLib]].
+In this blog I will work through an example of valuing convertible bonds in [QuantLib](Introduction%20to%20QuantLib%20Python.md).
 Lets start by doing the usual setup of creating a `calculation_date` and setting it as the `evaluationDate`.
 ```python
 calculation_date = ql.Date(9,     1,     2004)
 ql.Settings.instance().evaluationDate = calculation_date
 ```

-One little quirk in the [[Introduction to QuantLib Python|QuantLib]] convertible bond implementation is that there are places where the redemption amount is hard coded to `100`.
+One little quirk in the [QuantLib](Introduction%20to%20QuantLib%20Python.md) convertible bond implementation is that there are places where the redemption amount is hard coded to `100`.
 So if you have conversion ratio evaluated as
 $$\text{Conversion Ratio}=\frac{\text{Redemption Amount}}{\text{Conversion Price}}$$

 you will need to scale to an appropriate value with a redemption amount of `100`.
 For instance,  vendors report conversion ratio with a redemption amount of 1000.
-The conversion ratio obtained this way should be divided by a factor of `10` to get the equivalent conversion ratio for use in the [[Introduction to QuantLib Python|QuantLib]] calculations.
+The conversion ratio obtained this way should be divided by a factor of `10` to get the equivalent conversion ratio for use in the [QuantLib](Introduction%20to%20QuantLib%20Python.md) calculations.
 This is a limitation right now (as of version 1.7),  which can be fixed in the future.

 Following is the details of the convertible bond of interest.
 ```python